 Following the enactment of the new Betting Law 2012, the newly formed National Betting Agency, approved and published the application forms for a Class A Betting Services License.
 The forms include the Class A Operator application form, the Class A representative application form and the Class A Authorised Premises application form.

 It is reminded that the new legislation provides for two Classes of lawful betting services.
-Class A Betting Services is the license designed for services that are to be provided on – shore through local premises by the operator himself or his authorized representatives.
-The second Class of lawful betting services namely Class B Betting Services concerned those betting serviced provided online and have no connection to an on shore activity.
+Class A Betting Services is the license designed for services that are to be provided on – shore through local premises by the operator himself or his authorised representatives.
+The second Class of lawful betting services namely Class B Betting Services concerned those betting serviced provided online and have no connection to an on-shore activity.

 The applicable requirements for a Class A betting activities license in Cyprus are the following: